 Deliver a Custom, Multi-Layered Experience

 Let’s return to the previous sentence for a moment: Printed marketing collateral and digital marketing shouldn’t be seen as a case of an ‘old school vs. new school’ line of thinking.
-Instead, the most effective marketing campaigns blend their printed and digital marketing efforts.
-For starters, every piece of printed collateral should have a call-to-action.
-This could include a simple message like ‘Contact us,’ social media handles and hashtags, or a QR code that links to your homepage—each of these a form of connected packaging.
+Instead, the most effective marketing campaigns commingle their printed and digital marketing efforts.

+Every piece of printed collateral should have a call-to-action.
+This could include a simple message such as ‘Contact us,’ social media handles and hashtags, or a QR code that links to your homepage—each of these a form of connected packaging.

-In the world of e-commerce, companies have supplemented a digital act—shopping online—with marketing pieces: rigid thank you cards, coupons for the customers’ next purchases, or stickers recipients can display on a laptop, notebook, or tablet.
+In the world of e-commerce, companies have also supplemented a digital act—shopping online—with marketing pieces: rigid thank you cards, coupons for the customers’ next purchases, or stickers recipients can display on a laptop, notebook, or tablet.

 The digital printing technique enables brands to produce personalized messages for their customers.
 This is often found in direct mailers—special offers for loyal customers, for example, that have shown to produce great returns on investment—but it can be used to create unique experiences for the consumer.

-It also requires an experienced printer to make it all happen, one that can promise color control and consistency (with cost-effective extended gamut printing), fulfillment and finishing services, and an innovative approach to match your creative ideas.
+It also requires an experienced printing partner to make it all happen, one that can promise color control and consistency (with cost-effective extended gamut printing), fulfillment and finishing services, and an innovative approach to match your creative ideas.